SMIITT22/Book-Recommendation-System/README.md

 ## 4. How to Run Tests

-The project includes a suite of integration tests that verify the service layer logic while mocking the repository layer, as required by the case study.
+The project includes both unit tests and integration tests.
+Unit tests validate individual service and utility functions in isolation (e.g., password hashing and verification), while integration tests verify the service layer endpoints using mocked repository dependencies to ensure end-to-end correctness.

 **Step 1: Ensure the Application is Running**